Employee Opt-In SMS Text Messaging Rules and Methods

 This type of dual opt-in message is also called a compliant confirmation text.
 It removes any doubt around consent and provides you with evidence of permission.

-Connect dispersed teams in times of crisis
+Connect teams during crisis

 Why is SMS Opt-in Essential?